jonathanburgossaldivia/windows-usb-installer-from-linux/README.md

 To solve this you must:

-- Use a usb 2.0 flash drive
+- Use a usb 2.0 flash drive for the installation
 - Put the flash drive in a usb 2.0 port of PC or laptop

 ### Grub does not start in UEFI mode